 Improving traffic flows

-The first VMS are due to be operational in late summer 2013 and the full network of signs is anticipated to be up and working later in the year.
 The 8 outer Variable Messaging Signs are sized to ensure drivers can read the information easily whilst on the move.
 The inner VMS signs are being integrated with existing road signage where appropriate to rationalise and improve clarity of signage, reflecting the Government’s guidance to reduce ‘street clutter’.

 Creating a safer pedestrian experience